Yellen had 'super risky' proposal for Fed's 2011 low-rate vow: transcripts

 Chicago Fed President Charles Evans said he liked Yellen's idea, and even added some language of his own, suggesting that a rate hike would only be triggered if inflation, at that point lingering well below 2 percent, rose to 2.5 percent.

 In the end, policymakers went with the mid-2013 low-rate vow, which was, then Fed Chair Ben Bernanke said, "the most modest possible step we could take" in light of the worsening outlook.
-The following month they embarked on a limited bond-buying program known as Operation Twist designed to boost the economy further.
+They did not include any reference to the unemployment rate.

 A month after the August 2011 Fed meeting, Evans went public with the idea of using an unemployment rate threshold as a guideline for monetary policy, and for the next year or so made speech after speech making the case for the approach.